THE WICKER TREE written and directed by Robin Hardy (UK, 2011)

 The Hollywood remake of The Wicker Man starring Nicolas Cage was dire but worth seeing for the many unintentionally funny scenes – The Wicker Tree is dire and best avoided.

-Rather than pay homage to a movie classic, Hardy succeeds only in pissing over its memory.
+Rather than paying homage to a movie classic, Hardy succeeds only in pissing over its memory.